DataDog/integrations-core/docs/dev/marketplace_offering.md

 Marketplace Partners have unique benefits that are not available to partners who list out-of-the-box integrations:

-  - Go-to-Market collaboration, including a blog post, a quote for a press release, and social media amplification, with access to dedicated sales and marketing resources focused on accelerating partner growth.
+  - **Go-to-Market collaboration**, including a blog post, a quote for a press release, and social media amplification, with access to dedicated sales and marketing resources focused on accelerating partner growth.

-  - Training and Support for sales enablement in the form of on-demand courses to quickly onboard sales and technical teams.
+  - **Training and support** for sales enablement in the form of on-demand courses to quickly onboard sales and technical teams.

-  - Exclusive opportunities to sponsor conferences and events (such as Datadog DASH) at a discounted rate.
+  - **Exclusive opportunities to sponsor** conferences and events (such as Datadog DASH) at a discounted rate.

-  - Generating new leads from user discovery
+  - **Generate new leads** from user discovery

 {{< img src="developers/marketplace/marketplace_overview.png" alt="The Datadog Marketplace page" style="width:100%" >}}